jopemachine/alfred-chromium-workflow/README.md

 ### chb

-Search bookmarks.
+Retrieve bookmarks.

 ### chf

-Search bookmark folders.
+Retrieve bookmark folders.

 ### chh

-Search visit histories.
+Retrieve visit histories.

-You can append `#` to search word to search only the logs in that `url`.
+Append `#` to search word to search only the logs in that `url`.

 Example:

 `chh #youtube [some_word_to_search]`

 ### chd

-Search download histories.
+Retrieve download histories.

 ### chs

-Search your query based on visit histories.
+Retrieve your search query based on visit histories.

-You can append `#` to search word to search only the logs in that `url`.
+Append `#` to search word to search only the logs in that `url`.

 Example: